TheGiddyLimit/homebrew/README.md

 Homebrew JSONs compatible with 5etools.
 An editor will be created eventually.

+##### Getting brew (automatically):
+1. Hit the "Manage Homebrew" button (if available) on a 5etools page.
+2. "Get Homebrew 2.0"
+3. Click to add.
+Currently, the list only displays items from this repository.

-Getting brew:
+##### Getting brew (manually):
-1. browse for the file you want
+1. Browse for the file you want
-2. click "Raw" (top-right) and save it as .json
+2. Click "Raw" (top-right) and save it as .json
-3. load into 5etools via the Brew Manager
+3. Load into 5etools via the Brew Manager

 Getting help: